 Add a dose of history to your daily walk with the self-guided heritage trail, passing historical items and monuments that are found in the park.

-You won’t have to worry about your pooch waking up your temporary neighbours – the birdlife who inhabit the island perched in the middle of the lake set the tone (loud!) around here.
+You won’t have to worry about your pooch waking up your temporary neighbours either – the birdlife who inhabit the island perched in the middle of the lake set the tone (loud!) around here.

 For dogs with a taste for fresh fish -Tara Lagoon